opsdroid/opsdroid/docs/matchers/watson.md

 ## Configuring opsdroid

-In order to enable Watson skills, you must specify an `access-token`, an `assistant-id` and a `gateway` for your bot in the parsers section of the opsdroid configuration file.
+To enable Watson skills, you must specify an `access-token`, an `assistant-id` and a `gateway` for your bot in the parsers section of the opsdroid configuration file.
 You can find this information inside your Assistant Settings under the `API Details`.
-Note that depending where your bot is located the gateway will be different, just use this.
+Note that depending on where your bot is located the gateway will be different, just use this.
 For example: `gateway-fra`.

 You can also set a `min-score` option to tell opsdroid to ignore any matches which score less than a given number between 0 and 1.
 The default for this is 0 which will match all messages.